 Put in a private water and sewer system.
 Choose one of two companies in Southern Delaware to put in the system and then charge all the home buyers an Impact Fee at settlement.
 Fees can range from a low of a few thousand dollars all the way up to $10,000 or more.

 If the community is contiguous to a town, get annexed into the town and float a Municipal Bond to raise the money to put in the infrastructure.
-Residents all pay a Special Tax to reimburse the town for the costs over a 30 year time period.
+Residents all pay a Special Tax to reimburse the town for the costs over time.
 Benefit?
-You now have a municipal, public water and sewer system instead of a private “for profit” system.
+You now have a municipal, public water and sewer system instead of a private “for-profit” system.